 Spider Plant Toxicity

 You may have heard about the so-called hallucinogenic properties found in spider plants.
 Maybe not.
-But, according to the North Dakota State University Extension Service, studies have found that this plant does, indeed, give off a mild hallucinogenic effect to felines, though this is said to be harmless.
+But, according to some resources, studies have found that this plant does, indeed, give off a mild hallucinogenic effect to felines, though this is said to be harmless.

 Keeping Cats from Spider Plants